-Welcome to the second of three joint editions of On Target and Collateral.
-Our April edition covered the key grounds on which directors of cash-strapped companies could be held liable for their or the company’s acts, and in this newsletter we focus on five aspects of a company’s third party credit facilities (term loans, revolving credit facilities etc.) that could now, or soon, cause concern in light of the hardships caused by COVID-19.
+Welcome to the second article in a series of three.
+The previous article in the series covered the key grounds on which directors of cash-strapped companies could be held liable for their or the company’s acts, and in this piece we focus on five aspects of a company’s third party credit facilities (term loans, revolving credit facilities etc.) that could now, or soon, cause concern in light of the hardships caused by COVID-19.
 Individual loan terms and circumstances will vary so this information below is not intended to be exhaustive, and (of course!) we advise seeking professional advice.
 The next and final edition in the series will consider how borrowers might approach negotiations with its lender to refinance or relax the terms of its facilities.

 Borrowers need to quickly work out whether their cash flows are affected to such an extent that they will be unable to meet scheduled interest payments and repayments of principal.

 External support may be a short-term solution if funding is available, but the ability to introduce third party funding or bring about measures to ease cash flow issues may be hindered by loan terms prohibiting or restricting other financial indebtedness and the condition of the business itself (given that external investors are likely to have less appetite to help fund an insolvent or near insolvent business).
 For these reasons, borrowers need to urgently evaluate how new money could be injected into the business while complying with the terms of their existing facilities.

 A material adverse change default provision (MAC) is common in most finance agreements.
 Frequently the clause provides that a MAC will occur when there is a material adverse effect on the business, operations, assets or prospects of the borrower (or its group), the value or enforceability of any security, or the ability of the borrower (or its group) to perform their obligations.